Tips for Improving Your English Skills

 Below are resources to enhance English proficiency in preparation for standardized English language proficiency tests such as TOEFL, IELTS, Duolingo, and more.
 These resources cater to various skills including reading, writing, speaking, and listening.
 Some focus on developing proficiency in a specific skill, while others provide comprehensive practice across multiple areas.

 Engaging in Massive Open Online Courses (MOOCs) serves as an effective approach to enhance English language proficiency while also preparing oneself for English-taught courses.
-The following MOOC providers offer a diverse selection of free and paid courses spanning a wide range of subjects.
+The following MOOC providers offer a selection of free and paid courses spanning a wide range of subjects.
 By enrolling in these courses, individuals can further their English skills and ensure readiness for studying in the English medium.

 Celebrating Excellence: Tomorrow’s Leader Amjid Khurwat Wins 40under40 Award in Libya